 Though located squarely in the tropical zone, Ceará is more desert than rain forest.
-It gets one quarter the rainfall of its Amazonian neighbors to the west, and most of that rain comes down in a tight bell curve, peaking in the month of April.
+It gets one quarter the rainfall of its Amazonian neighbors to the west, and most of the rain comes down in a tight bell curve, peaking in the month of April.
 The average temperature throughout the year is 27 C (81 F), with an average humidity of 75%, month after month after month.
-If you like consistent heat and dry weather, it’s not a bad place to spend a winter holiday.
+If you like consistent heat and dry weather, Ceará is not a bad place to spend a winter holiday.

 The only difference between a traditional jangada and a modern one is the hull.
 Modern jangadas have a planked hull and deck, while the old jangadas were truly rafts, constructed from tree trunks pinned together with hardwood dowels.
-Appropriately named jangada de tábuas (jangada of planks), the modern jangada was first constructed in 1940, when the trees used to make the log rafts were getting scarce.
+Appropriately named jangada de tábuas (jangada of planks), the modern jangada was first constructed in 1940, when the balsa like trees used to make the log rafts were getting scarce.
 As the “piúba” (Apeiba Tibourbou) trees became more scarce with time, and expensive, the planked hulls took over.
 Today you will only see a jangada de piúba in a museum, or parked in front of a hotel like a piece of sculpture.

 Having the same size and shape, and the exact same rig, modern jangadas look very much like the older rafts.
-If you superimposed the image of one over the other, you’d be hard-pressed to tell a difference.
-You would see a hatch (escotilha) at the center of the deck, and a transom mounted rudder (leme) instead of a steering oar (remo do governo), though that same oar is used today to steer a jangada through the surf.
+If you superimposed the image of one over the other you’d be hard-pressed to tell a difference.
+You would see a hatch (escotilha) at the center of the deck, and a transom mounted rudder (leme) instead of a steering oar (remo do governo), though that same oar is used today to steer through the surf.
 Aside from that and some plastic line, everything else on the boat is the same as it was more than 300 years ago.
 The same espeque for the sailors to swing.
 The same banco do governo for the captain to sit.
 The same bolina to keep the hull tracking.
 The same fateixa to make sure it will stick.
-The same calçadores to wrap the sheet.
+The same calçadores to belay the sheet.
 The same sambura to hold the fish.
 The same envergue to sew the luff.
 The same quimanga to store the dish.
-And the very same mastro where hooks the same tranca that spreads the same vela to catch the same wind.
+And the very same mastro where hooks the same tranca that spreads the same vela to catch the wind.

 And yes—neither jangada old or new has a head (toilet).